PyHDI/veriloggen/README.rst

 Install
 -------

-Now you can install Veriloggen using setup.py script.
+Now you can install Veriloggen using setup.py script:

 ::